Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 4. Snooze an A.M.
 Eatery – Best Creative Breakfast Menu

-Snooze is a Colorado-based mini-chain that brought its creative breakfast concept to Scottsdale in 2010.
+Snooze is a Colorado-based chain that brought its creative breakfast concept to Scottsdale (Kierland Commons location opened in the 2010s).

 While it’s not a local mom-and-pop, it’s earned its place as a Scottsdale breakfast staple by consistently delivering innovative dishes, quality ingredients, and energetic service.